remult/remult/docs/docs/ref_queryresult.md

 ```
 ## count
 returns the number of rows that match the query criteria
-## paginator
-Returns a `Paginator` object that is used for efficient paging
 ## getPage
 gets the items in a specific page